IEP Meeting Advice: How to Get the ADHD Accommodations Your Child Needs

-Your child’s IEP or 504 plan maps out her path to the education she deserves — strong, smart ADHD accommodations leading the way.
-Use these expert tips so you’ll be prepared to navigate the IEP meeting, know your legal rights, and get the school services your child needs to succeed.
+Your child’s IEP or 504 Plan maps out her path to the education she deserves — strong, smart ADHD accommodations leading the way.
+Use these expert tips to navigate the IEP meeting, know your legal rights, and get the school services your child needs to succeed.

-After a child is found eligible for special education and related services, a meeting must be held within 30 days to develop the IEP.
-An IEP or a Section 504 meeting can be intimidating.
+After a child is found eligible for special education and related services, a meeting must be held within 30 days to develop the IEP or 504 Plan.
+An IEP meeting can be intimidating.
 It can run as long as three hours.
 Each school district handles things differently, but usually teachers, principal, school psychologist, guidance counselors, special education teachers, school nurse, and others directly affected by the IEP or Section 504 will attend.

 For an IEP, parents are required by law to be present; they are an important part of the team.
 For a Section 504, parents are encouraged to be involved, but it is not mandatory for them to attend.
 Your child, if old enough, is also encouraged to attend the meetings.
 You can bring an education advocate or a friend to provide moral support and take careful notes.